-However, article 18(2) of the Administrative Measures prohibits a supplier from restricting the retailer's freedom to purchase competing products from other suppliers.
+Article 18(2) of the Administrative Measures prohibits a supplier from restricting the retailer's freedom to purchase competing products from other suppliers.
 Furthermore, article 10(5) of the Judicial Interpretation on Technology Contracts and article 29(5) of the Regulation on the Administration of Import and Export of Technologies prohibit the inclusion in technology contracts or technology import-export contracts of clauses limiting the freedom of the technology recipient to purchase competing products.

-30 How is requiring the buyer to purchase from the supplier a certain amount or minimum percentage of the contract products assessed under antitrust law?
+34 How is requiring the buyer to purchase from the supplier a certain amount or minimum percentage of the contract products or a full range of the supplier's products assessed?

 There are no provisions in the Anti-Monopoly Law or the competition provision in other laws or regulations that explicitly address this question.
 However, some provisions may be interpreted so as to apply to clauses of this kind.
-In particular, the establishment of a minimum amount, or minimum percentage, purchase requirement can have a similar effect to the exclusive dealing provisions discussed in the replies to questions 28 and 29.
+In particular, the establishment of a minimum amount, or minimum percentage, purchase requirement can have a similar effect to the exclusive dealing provisions discussed in the replies to questions 31 and 33.
 As such, it is possible that the provisions identified in these replies apply.